The San Fernando (Newhall) Pass

 The Quarterly of the Historical Society of Southern California, 1947-48.

-Vernette Snyder Ripley's 16-part history of the Newhall Pass once known as the San Fernando Pass (thus the name, San Fernando Road) is the authoritative text on this subject and forms the basis for later works by Santa Clarita Valley historians such as A.B.
-Perkins and Jerry Reynolds (in fact, Perkins' assistance with a bit of Ripley's research is footnoted in her text.)
+Vernette Snyder Ripley's 16-part history of the Newhall Pass — once known as the San Fernando Pass (ergo the name, San Fernando Road) — is the authoritative text on this subject and forms the basis for later works by Santa Clarita Valley historians such as A.B.
+Perkins and Jerry Reynolds.
+Indeed, Perkins' assistance with a bit of Ripley's research is footnoted in her text.
 Ripley traces the travels of the 18th-century settlers of the little pueblo of Los Angeles through the development of Beale's Cut and the 1910 opening of the Newhall auto tunnel (which would become Sierra Highway).
 Included are details of other contemporary goings-on in the area, such as the valley's early oil discoveries, the history of which is intertwined with the players involved in the road improvements.

-Ripley's history was published in four editions of The Quarterly of the Historical Society of Southern California in September and December, 1947, and March and June, 1948.
-(Italics and footnotes are those of the author.)
+Ripley's history was published in four editions of The Quarterly of the Historical Society of Southern California in March and September-December (Fall) 1947, and March and June, 1948.
+Italics and footnotes are those of the author.
+Thanks to reader Stan Walker for sending .pdf's of the first and second parts, which had been missing from our collection.

 PART III.
 The Quarterly, March 1948.